Child Abduction Lawyers in Ontario

-Enforcing a Custody Order After Parental Abduction
+Enforcing a Custody or Parenting Order After Parental Abduction

 To ensure the enforcement of your order, you should file it with the court of the province to which your child has been abducted.
 If the provincial laws are similar to those of Ontario, then they should contain provisions recognizing the extra-provincial order and allowing for the enforcement of it.